hertzmann/hertzmann.github.io/_posts/2022-2-28-how-does-perspective-work.md

 _**Note: portions of this blog post have been incorporated into [a paper in Journal of Vision](https://jov.arvojournals.org/Article.aspx?articleid=2783759).**_

+_**Note: I have a new blog post coming soon that proposes new ways to understand the "natural perspective" issue discussed in this post.**_

 _"So the lens has been a dominant thing for six hundred years now, and I think depictions need to get away from that, really.
 If you do, marvellous things can happen."_—[David Hockney, 2022](https://www.newyorker.com/culture/the-new-yorker-interview/a-tour-of-david-hockneys-newest-painting-series)

 Have you ever had the experience of photographing something faraway, and, in the photo it looked far too small compared to its surroundings?